laravel/docs/precognition.md

 <a name="config-onvalidationerror"></a>
 #### `onValidationError`

 The Precognition client has lot of [validation features baked in](#validation).
-If you are not using the backed in validation features, you may want to use this option to handle validation responses:
+If you are not using the baked in validation features, you may want to use this option to handle validation responses manually:

 ```js
 precognitive.post(url, data, {